 The dispersed nature of the community has often been commented upon.
 In 1940 Arthur Mee stated in ‘The King’s England’ that ‘the cottages are scattered about its lanes and the church is on a lonely hill’.
 Although there has been some limited development since, it still remains quiet and spread out.
 There is no longer a village shop, which was once on the corner of Rectory Road and Church Lane, or a post office; the surrounding countryside is mainly composed of arable fields intersected by hedgerows and small areas of woodland.

-Although not that well known, (some residents of North Walsham haven’t even heard of it!)
-Edingthorpe is significant in a number of ways.
-Firstly, the lovely thatched church of St Peter and St Paul, which sits on a rise looking over the village, has important wall paintings that date to the 14th century.
+Although not that well known, Edingthorpe is significant in a number of ways.
+Firstly, the lovely thatched church of All Saints, which sits on a rise looking over the village, has important wall paintings that date to the 14th century.
 It is one of the Norfolk’s ‘round tower’ churches, although it has an unusual octagonal belfry.
 The lych gate leading into the churchyard is also special, built to commemorate a rector’s son who died in the Great War.

 The war poet Siegfried Sassoon used to spend his summer holidays in Edingthorpe as a child, staying at The Old Rectory.
 In his memoires he reflects on his time spent there, and talks about the church and the village pond.
 Another author, William Riviere, set his novel ‘Echoes of War’ in the area.